 - Repair of security fences and gates

-Urgent (Priorty 2) WOs.
+Urgent (Priority 2) WOs.
 The Contractor shall perform Urgent Service Orders to repair deficiencies without extended delay, therefore preventing further damage to facilities, ground structures, personal property equipment, and installed equipment and systems.

-Urgent (Priority 2) Work Orders shall be completed within five working days from receipt of call.
+Urgent (Priority 2) Work Orders shall be completed within five working days from receipt of the call.

 Examples of Priority 2 WOs are as follows:

-- Loss of heat during the heating season which do not meet criteria for Priority One WO.
+- Loss of heat during the heating season which does not meet the criteria for Priority One WO.

-- Loss of cooling during cooling season which do not meet criteria for Priority One WO.
+- Loss of cooling during the cooling season which does not meet criteria for Priority One WO.